 When it comes to storage, the basic guidelines are to keep them in a cold, dark and dry area.
 Light exposure, both UV and visible, can accelerate deterioration, so storing plastic objects in boxes or closed cabinets will help extend their life.
 Keep the humidity levels constant and well under 65%.
 Temperatures should also be kept constant and low to slow deterioration.

 While original boxes for figurines and other plastic objects may increase their value, they can cause accelerated deterioration.
-Items should be stored separately in their own boxes to prevent
+Items should be stored separately in their own archival boxes.

 Cleaning